pieter-van-prooijen/artifactory-crawler/README.md

 # Artifactory Crawler

-Crawls an Artifactory repository and writes a list of all snapshot artifacts older than a specified number of days.
+Crawls an Artifactory repository and writes a list of all snapshot time-stamped artifacts older than a specified number of days.
+This list can be used to delete these artifacts from the repository, freeing up disk-space.

 ## Motivation and Use Case